 The Security Register Lock Bits (LB3, LB2, LB1) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11) that provide the write protect control and status to the Security Registers.
-The default state of LB[3:1] is 0, Security Registers are unlocked.
-LB[3:1] can be set to 1 individually using the Write Status Register instruction.
-LB[3:1] are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.
+The default state of LB3-1 is 0, Security Registers are unlocked.
+LB3-1 can be set to 1 individually using the Write Status Register instruction.
+LB3-1 are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.

-8.1.10 Quad Enable (QE)
+7.1.10 Quad Enable (QE)

 The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
-When the QE bit is set to a 0 state (factory default), the /WP pin and /HOLD are enabled.
-When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ"), the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.
+When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IG"), the /WP pin and /HOLD are enabled.
+When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.

-WARNING: If the /WP or /HOLD pins are tied directly to the power supply or ground during standard SPI or Dual SPI operation, the QE bit should never be set to a 1.
+WARNING: The QE bit should never be set to a 1 during standard SPI or Dual SPI operation if the /WP or /HOLD pins are tied directly to the power supply or ground.